Hadgebury/SteamCMD-Game-Server-Auto-Mod-Updater/README.md

 - You can include as many mod IDs as you want — just add one per line.
 - The script will automatically handle downloading and updating for you.
+- When you remove a Mod ID from the list.
+The script will automatically remove the mod files from the server upon next restart/execution

 ## 3. Make the Script Executable (Linux Only)